WoTTsecurity/wott-io/_posts/2019-07-18-edge-to-kubernetes.md

 The secret for mTLS lies in the varies 'auth-tls' annotations that we have above.
 These annotations tell Nginx to configure auth-tls (i.e. mTLS) for this endpoint.

-We can now leverage the HTTP headers that Nginx is passing on to the appserver(s) just like we did in our [last blog post]({{site.url}}/blog/tutorials/2019/07/15/mtls-with-nginx).
+We can now leverage the HTTP headers that Nginx is passing on to the appserver(s) just like we did in our [Nginx mTLS blog post]({{site.url}}/blog/tutorials/2019/07/15/mtls-with-nginx).

 The two headers that you likely want to use are: